tnware/django-auth-adfs/docs/token_lifecycle.rst

 - OBO token storage is enabled by default but can be disabled with the ``ADFS_STORE_OBO_TOKEN`` setting.
 - Using the OBO token versus the regular access token is dependent on the resources you are accessing and the permissions granted to your ADFS/Azure AD application.
 See `here <#understanding-access-tokens-vs-obo-tokens>`_ for more details.

+**Existing Sessions**

+When deploying the Token Lifecycle Middleware to an existing application with active user sessions, be aware of the following:

+The middleware only captures tokens during the authentication process.
+Existing authenticated sessions won't have tokens stored in them, which means:

+- Users with existing sessions won't have access to token-dependent features until they re-authenticate
+- Utility functions like ``get_access_token()`` and ``get_obo_access_token()`` will return ``None`` for these sessions
+- API calls that depend on these tokens will fail for existing sessions

+The best approach is to ensure that all users re-authenticate after the middleware is deployed.

 Azure AD Application Configuration
 ----------------------------------